sanjar-notes/virtualization-containerization/README.md

-# virtualization-containerization
+# virtualization-containerization-orchestration
-Learn about virtualization, containerization and their benefits, especially for enterprise compute
+Learn about virtualization, containerization, orchestration and their benefits, especially for enterprise compute.
+Kubernetes, Docker, monitoring systems, scope.